Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Keeping a dog outside without a fence is not without struggles.
 Many dogs left outside, without any supervision, are likely to get in some type of trouble sooner than later, not to mention that allowing dogs to run at large in certain places is even considered illegal!

 Problems With Not Having Fences

 Sure, it is great to provide dogs with lots of room to romp around.
-If you live in the country, you are likely happy that your dog has the big perk of having access to lots of acreages, which is ultimately a luxury nowadays considering that fewer and fewer dogs are able to enjoy this level of unrestrained freedom, although it is not without trouble.
+If you live in the country, you are likely happy that your dog has the big perk of having access to lots of acreages, which is ultimately a luxury nowadays considering that fewer and fewer dogs are able to enjoy this level of unrestrained freedom.
+However, it is not without trouble.

 The fact is, many dogs left outside on their own risk engaging in undesirable behaviors such as digging in your garden, eating rocks, running after fleeting critters, and chasing the occasional car that passes by your property.

-Not to mention, when dogs are kept off-leash in an un-fenced area with no restrain, there are exposed to many risks, and some of these can be quite serious.
+Not to mention, when dogs are kept off-leash in an un-fenced area with no restraint, they are exposed to many risks, and some of these can be quite serious.
 Not everyone is though aware of these risks.
 This is why I have compiled this eye-opening list of the many dangers of keeping dogs off-leash.

 How Can I Keep My Dog Outside Without a Fence?